Opera Nazionale Balilla: Character

 A young balilla in Piazza Venezia.

 The organization surpassed its purpose as a cultural institution that was intended to serve as the ideological counterpart of school, and served as a paramilitary group (training for future assignments in the Italian Army), as well as education in the career of choice, technology (including post-school courses for legal adults), or education related to home and family (solely for the girls).
 It carried out indoctrination with a message of Italian-ness and Fascism, training youths as "the fascists of tomorrow".
 During the years following its creation, ONB was left without real competition, as the regime banned all other youth movements, including scouting and the Roman Catholic Church group Gioventù Italiana Cattolica (which was forced to limit its activities).

-Moreover, the ONB took charge of all activities initiated by schools, and pressured teachers to enlist all students.
+Moreover, the ONB took charge of all activities initiated by schools and pressured teachers to enlist all students.
 Aside from the usual "Fascist Saturdays", children would spend their summers in camps (which included the national-level Campi Dux, reunions of Balilla and Avanguardisti).

 Male children enrolled wore a uniform adapted from that of the Blackshirts: the eponymous black shirt, the fez of Arditi tradition, grey-green trousers, black fasces emblems, and azure bandanas (i.e.: in the national colour of Italy).
 During military exercises, they were armed with a scaled-down version of Royal Italian Army service rifle, Moschetto Balilla (the rifles were replaced with replica versions for the Figli della Lupa).

-Balilla units were also established out of Italy.
+Balilla units were also established outside of Italy.
 In Malta, then a British colony, Maltese nationalists created a unit.
-Similarly in Marseille, balilla was implemented in the Casa d'Italia, the consular house.
+Similarly, in Marseille, Balilla was implemented in the Casa d'Italia, the consular house.
 These were disbanded with the advent of the Second World War.